Oklo Stock Drops Amid Nuclear Policy Announcement

 About OKLO

 Oklo Inc. is an advanced nuclear technology company.
-The Company is engaged in developing fast fission power plants to provide clean, reliable, and affordable energy at scale.
+It is engaged in developing fast fission power plants to provide clean, reliable, and affordable energy at scale.
 It focuses on producing electricity and heat from its Aurora powerhouses, which can run on fresh, recycled, or down-blended nuclear fuel.
 It is also commercializing nuclear fuel recycling technology that can convert used nuclear fuel into usable fuel for its powerhouses and those of others.
 Its Aurora powerhouse product line is designed with embedded safety features, to be able to run on fresh, recycled, or down-blended fuel, and to produce 15-75 megawatts of electric (MWe).
 Its radioisotope activities are to support domestic supply for medical, industrial, space, defense, and other critical applications.
-The Company's capabilities also include high-precision machining, prototyping, fabrication, inspection, procurement support, and mechanical engineering.
+Its capabilities also include high-precision machining, prototyping, fabrication, inspection, and others.
+It also specializes in process development and skid fabrication with a long background in reactive metals.

 About the author